olliecodes/laravel-etched-blade/README.md

 @include('markdown-file', ['theme' => 'simple'])
 ```

-On in the front-matter of the markdown.
+Or in the front-matter of the markdown.

 ```markdown
 ---